 Honey will protect your developing propagated succulents from pathogens such as fungi and bacteria that may develop into root rot.
 Your propagated succulents will be kept safe till they grow stronger and bigger.

 Next thing is to find a tray with a drainage hole in the bottom and fill it with a cactus mix.
-Now lay the cuttings on the soil and make sure you don’t bury them.
-Ten you water your plant.
+Now lay the cuttings on the

 Watering is essential for rooting succulents.
 However, ensure you don’t water too much to prevent root rot.
-You can simply make use of a spray bottle to wet the soil sparingly.
-Only the topsoil needs to be wet and wet the topsoil whenever you see they are dry.
+You can simply make use of a spray bottle to wet the

 Position the tray in indirect sunlight till plants begin to establish themselves.
 Avoid putting them in direct sunlight to prevent leaves burn.